seejwy/skapi-doc/database-advanced/README.md

 {
     ...
     reference: {
-        allowed_references: number;
+        reference_limit: number;
         allow_multiple_reference: boolean;
     }
     ...
 }

 ```
-`allowed_references`: The maximum number of references that can be created for a given record.
+`reference_limit`: The maximum number of references that can be created for a given record.
 If this parameter is set to null, the number of references is unlimited.
 The default value is `null`.

 :::tip Hint
-Set `allowed_references` to `0` to prevent referencing.
+Set `reference_limit` to `0` to prevent referencing.
  :::

 `allow_multiple_reference`: If set to `false`, a user will be able to post only one reference to the same record.
 If set to `true`, a user will be able to post multiple references.
 The default value is `true`.